 Here GHC will not solve the constraint (C c Int) from the top-level instance, because a particular call of g might instantiate both b and c to the same type, which would allow the constraint to be solved in a different way.
 This latter restriction is principally to make the constraint-solver complete.
 (Interested folk can read Note [Instance and Given overlap] in TcInteract.)
 It is easy to avoid: in a type signature avoid a constraint that matches a top-level instance.
-The flag -Wsimplifiable-class-constraints (page 91) warns about such signatures.
+The flag -Wsimplifiable-class-constraints (page 99) warns about such signatures.

 Warning: Overlapping instances must be used with care.
-They can give rise to incoherence (i.e. different instance choices are made in different parts of the program) even without IncoherentInstances (page 425).
+They can give rise to incoherence (i.e. different instance choices are made in different parts of the program) even without IncoherentInstances (page 414).
 Consider:

 '''

 {-# LANGUAGE OverlappingInstances #-}

 module Help where

-class MyShow a where myshow :: a -> String
+class MyShow a where

+myshow :: a -> String

-instance MyShow a => MyShow [a] where myshow xs = concatMap myshow xs showHelp :: MyShow a => [a] -> String showHelp xs = myshow xs data T = MkT
+instance MyShow a => MyShow [a] where

+myshow xs = concatMap myshow xs

+showHelp :: MyShow a => [a] -> String

+showHelp xs = myshow xs

 {-# LANGUAGE FlexibleInstances, OverlappingInstances #-}

 module Main where

 import Help

-'''

-'''
+data T = MkT

-6.8.
-Class and instances declarations instance MyShow T where myshow x = "Used generic instance" instance MyShow [T] where
+instance MyShow T where

+myshow x = "Used generic instance"

+instance MyShow [T] where

+myshow xs = "Used more specific instance"

+main = do { print (myshow [MkT]); print (showHelp [MkT]) }

 '''